Jeebus678/Bartender-Bot/README.md

 # Bartender Bot
 Bartender App running on an Arduino Mega, utilizing Adafruit_GFX GUI library and my SD Parser library.
 The build cost me about 200$ for all the materials and took over 40 hours of work to assemble, as well as about a month and a half developing the code.

+#### Although this is version alpha, I am planning on building a much higher quality bartender in the future.
+With less wood and more smart :)

 For all the images, click [here](https://imgur.com/gallery/96sP3pC).